eterX/cpp-programming/0.4-Introduction to development/README.md

 # 0.4 - Introduction to development

-BBefore we can write and execute our first program, we need to understand in more detail how C++ programs get developed.
+Before we can write and execute our first program, we need to understand in more detail how C++ programs get developed.
 Here is a graphic outlining a simplistic approach:

 ![](Development.png)